jonesjBSV/wallet-toolbox/docs/client.md

 #### Method getReqsAndBeefToShareWithWorld

-Given an array of transaction txids with current ProvenTxReq ready-to-share status, lookup their DojoProvenTxReqApi req records.
+Given an array of transaction txids with current ProvenTxReq ready-to-share status, lookup their ProvenTxReqApi req records.
 For the txids with reqs and status still ready to send construct a single merged beef.

 ```ts